-Source: FinScope Tanzania 2017 April-July Excluding food and clothing, the survey sought to find out the adults' priorities regarding expenses.
+Excluding food and clothing, the survey sought to find out the adults' priorities regarding expenses.
 As can be seen in Chart 16, medical and education expenses ranked first and second.
-The two were closely followed by rent, building and savings contributions.
-Further analysis indicates that the highest priority expense for Dar es Salaam and other urban areas is rent, followed by education.
-When probed further about their aspirations, the majority of adult Tanzanians wish to buy a house or land, if they had the money (see Chart 17 over).
-Chart 17: Can you think about something that you would like to buy but cannot afford?
+The two were closely followed by rent, building and savings contribution.
+Further analysis indicates that the highest priority expense for Dar es Salaam and other urban areas is rent followed by education.
+When probed further about their aspirations, the majority of adult Tanzanians wish to buy a house or land, if they had the money (see Chart 17 below).

+Chart 17: Can you think about something would like to buy but cannot afford?